dereuromark/cakephp-tinyauth/docs/Authorization.md

 * = user, admin
 secret = !user
 ```
-Meaning: Allow all "Users" controller actions by default for user/admin role, but only allow admins to access "secret" action.
+Meaning: Grant the user/admin role access to all "Users" controller actions by default, but only allow admins to access "secret" action.

-Note that deny always trumps allow, if both are declared for an action and role.
+Note that denying always trumps granting, if both are declared for an action.

 ### Multiple files and merging
 You can specify multiple paths in your config, e.g. when you have plugins and separated the definitions across them.